psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "None."

-"It will be a thing often done, is it not? "
+"It will be a thing often done, is it not?"

 "Ay, sure."

-"And the evil does not abide? "
+"And the evil does not abide?"

 "No. The . . . the . . . person . . . the person takes them away, and . . ."